Analytical and EZmock covariance validation for the DESI 2024 results: Methods

 \subsection{Analytical covariance estimation}

 (Semi-)Analytical covariance estimates are based on some input clustering measurements.
-In this comparison we test both an idealised case, in which the analytical covariances are tuned to the mean variance of the complete mock clustering measurement sample, and the realistic case in which the covariances are generated from a single mock realisation and the noise is estimated using jackknife.
-It must be stressed that the analytical covariances have been tuned to the mock clustering (instead of data); therefore, we expect them to accurately match the sample covariance estimate.
-Additionally, this design choice makes our results applicable to clustering measurements other than \ezmock.
+Through this work, the analytical covariances have been tuned to the mock clustering (instead of data); therefore, we expect them to accurately match the sample covariance estimate.
+This design choice also makes our results applicable to clustering measurements other than \ezmock.
+Additionally, analytical covariances can use an estimate of the variance to tune the shot-noise contribution to a particular sample, thus partially emulating the non-Gaussianity.
+In this comparison, we test both an idealised case, in which the analytical covariances are using the mean variance of the complete mock clustering measurement sample, and the realistic case in which the covariances are generated from a single mock realisation and the noise is estimated using jackknife.
 Finally, the differences between data-based and mock-based covariances as well as differences between mock-generation techniques are not within the scope of this work.